 In contrast, electric golf carts don’t require any fuel at all.
 The lack of fuel means they’re eco-friendly, which makes them appealing if you want to take a greener approach to your game.
 It’s also worth knowing that if you need to dump your fuel for any reason, the carbon monoxide-producing elements it contains could harm your health too.

 Having zero gas emissions also means you can use your cart in more places.
-Some indoor settings don’t permit fuel-based carts, so you can broaden yourself to more playing areas.
+Some indoor settings don’t permit fuel-based carts so that you can broaden yourself to more playing areas.

 To ensure your cart remains environmentally friendly, always dispose of the battery correctly when the time to replace it comes.
 Some facilities and clubs will provide specialist recycling services for you.

 One common misconception about electric carts is that they aren’t as durable as their gas counterparts.
-However, poorer strength only applies when you purchase one that’s 36v.
-If you aim for a newer model that’s 48v, you may find that you’re aiming for the stronger option.
-Many players find that their electric carts are just as capable of driving well on hills as petrol versions, and some brands, such as Marshell, are even better.
+However, more inferior strength only applies when you purchase one that’s 36v.
+If you aim for a newer model that’s 48v, you may find that you’re seeking for the stronger option.
+Many players find that their electric carts are just as capable of driving well on hills as petrol versions, and some brands are even better.